Myths and Facts About Sexual Misconduct

 Common Myths and Facts about the Causes of Sexual Misconduct

-- Myth: Victims provoke Sexual Assaults when they dress provocatively or act in a promiscuous manner.1
+- Myth: Individuals provoke Sexual Misconduct/Sexual Assault1 by the way they dress or when they act in a promiscuous manner.

-- Fact: Rape and Sexual Assault are crimes of violence and control that stem from a person’s determination to exercise power over another.
-Neither provocative dress nor promiscuous behaviors are invitations for unwanted sexual activity.
-Forcing someone to engage in non-consensual sexual activity is Sexual Assault; regardless of the way that person dresses or acts.
+- Fact: Sexual Misconduct/Sexual Assault is never the fault of the victim.
+Sexual Misconduct/Sexual Assault is an act of violence and control that stems from a person’s determination to exercise power over another.
+Neither the way a person dresses nor their previous sexual behavior with anyone are invitations for sexual activity.
+Engaging in sexual activity with another person without that person’s Affirmative Consent is Sexual Assault, regardless of the way that person dresses or acts.

-- Myth: If a person goes to someone’s room or house or goes to a bar, s/he assumes the risk of Sexual Assault.
-If something happens later, s/he can’t claim that s/he was raped or sexually assaulted because s/he should have known not to go to those places.
+- Myth: If a person goes to a bar or back to someone’s room or house, they assume the risk of Sexual Misconduct/Sexual Assault.
+If something happens later, they can’t claim that they were raped or sexually assaulted because they should have known not to go to those places.

-- Fact: This “assumption of risk” wrongfully places the responsibility of the offender’s action with the victim.
-Even if a person went voluntarily to someone’s home or room and consented to engage in some sexual activity, it does not serve as blanket consent for all sexual activity.
-University policy defines Sexual Misconduct to include any sexual activity that is engaged in without Affirmative Consent.
+- Fact: This idea of an “assumption of risk” wrongfully places the responsibility of the offender’s action with the victim.
+Engaging in sexual activity with another person without that person’s Affirmative Consent is Sexual Misconduct/Sexual Assault, regardless of where it happens.
+Even if a person went voluntarily to someone’s home or room and consented to engage in some sexual activity, this does not serve as Affirmative Consent for all sexual activity.
+CSU policy defines Sexual Misconduct to include any sexual activity without Affirmative Consent.
 Affirmative Consent means informed, affirmative, voluntary, and mutual agreement to engage in sexual activity.
 Each person involved is responsible to ensure that they have the Affirmative Consent of the other participant(s).
-When in doubt if the person is comfortable with an elevated level of sexual activity, stop and ask.
-When someone says “no” or “stop,” that means “STOP!”
-Sexual activity forced upon another without valid consent is Sexual Assault.
+When in doubt if the person is comfortable with sexual activity, or a different form of sexual activity, stop and ask.

-- Myth: It is not Sexual Misconduct if it happens after drinking or taking drugs.
+- Myth: It is not Sexual Misconduct/Sexual Assault if it happens after drinking or taking drugs.

 - Fact: Being under the influence of alcohol or drugs is not an invitation for sexual activity.
-A person under the influence does not cause others to assault her/him; others choose to take advantage of the situation and sexually assault her/him because s/he is in a vulnerable position.
+A person under the influence does not cause others to assault them; others choose to take advantage of the situation and sexually assault them because they are in a vulnerable position.
 A person who is incapacitated due to the influence of alcohol or drugs is not able to consent to sexual activity.

 - Myth: Rape can be avoided if women avoid dark alleys or other “dangerous” places where strangers might be hiding or lurking.

-- Myth: A person who has really been sexually assaulted will be hysterical.
+- Myth: A person who has really experienced Sexual Misconduct/Sexual Assault will be hysterical.

-- Fact: Many states do not require the victim to resist in order to charge the offender with Rape or Sexual Assault.
-Those who do not resist may feel if they do so, they will anger their attacker, resulting in more severe injury.
+- Fact: There are a number of reasons why a person who is sexually assaulted may not resist.
+They may experience an involuntary response to what is happening that physically prevents them from resisting or moving (sometimes called “tonic immobility”).
+A person may also fear that if they resist, they will anger their attacker, resulting in more severe injury.
 Many assault experts say that victims should trust their instincts and intuition and do what they believe will most likely keep them alive.
 Not fighting or resisting an attack does not equal consent.

-- Fact: In many cases of Sexual Assault, a weapon is not involved.
-The offender often uses physical strength, physical violence, intimidation, threats or a combination of these tactics to overpower the victim.
-Although the presence of a weapon while committing the assault may result in a higher penalty or criminal charge, the absence of a weapon does not mean that the offender cannot be held criminally responsible for a Sexual Assault.
+- Fact: In many cases of Sexual Misconduct/Sexual Assault, a weapon is not involved.
+The offender often uses physical strength, physical violence, intimidation, threats, or a combination of these tactics to overpower the victim.
+Although the presence of a weapon while committing the assault may result in a higher penalty or criminal charge, the absence of a weapon does not mean that the offender cannot be held responsible, criminally or otherwise, for a Sexual Assault.

 What You Can Do To Help Stop Sexual Misconduct